jack-indaboks/PILT/README.md

 | 19 | `19_GLOSSARY_{ILname}.md` | Canonical definitions for personal terminology and shorthand. |
 | 20-99 | Custom extensions | Additional identity files you create to extend the personal layer. |

-### `00_CORE_{ILname}.md` Sections
-- **Identity (maintainer-owned · blend equally):** Define the persona’s mission, tone, and expertise.
-In a blended stack this content merges directly with the team identity—neither layer outranks the other.
-- **Governance (maintainer-owned · enforce the stricter rule):** Capture guardrails, compliance standards, and escalation paths.
-When governance from personal and team cores conflicts, the assistant obeys whichever instruction is stricter, defaulting to the team interpretation unless the user explicitly frames the work as personal-only.
-- **Preferences (maintainer-owned · personal overrides by default):** Document reusable formats, cadence notes, and stylistic defaults.
-Personal preferences take precedence unless the team layer labels a preference as mandatory.
-- **Identity Layer Protocol (template-maintained · do not edit):** Reserved instructions that keep the identity stack working.
-They cover file mechanics (index loading, file locations, edit warnings) and context blending.
-Only modify this section if you are evolving the template itself.

 ## How to Customize and Use Your Personal Identity Layer

 1. Fork or clone this repository and rename it for your personal assistant (for example `Jarvis`).
 Do not use the Template button unless you want a team layer instead.
+2. Replace `{ILname}` across filenames and file contents.
+3. Populate `00_CORE_{ILname}.md`:
+    - **Identity** — The team persona’s mission, tone, and expertise.
+    - **Governance** — Guardrails, sourcing policies, and escalation paths the team expects the assistant to enforce.
+    - **Preferences** — Reusable formats, cadence notes, and stylistic defaults; mark anything that must remain mandatory during collaboration.
+    - **Identity Layer Protocol** — template-maintained section that keeps the identity stack functional; only edit when evolving this template.
-2. Replace `{ILname}` across filenames and file contents, then tailor every document to match how you work.
+4. Tailor every document to match how you work.
 Each heading or field is only a prompt, so reshape or delete anything that doesn’t serve you, and decide which identity files to use.
 Remove any unused placeholders from the identity files.
-3. In `03_SOURCES_{ILname}.md`, provide either an Allowed list or a Disallowed list before you start researching; omit the unused section to avoid ambiguity.
+5. In `03_SOURCES_{ILname}.md`, provide either an Allowed list or a Disallowed list before you start researching; omit the unused section to avoid ambiguity.
-4. Slots 20–99 are available for you to add any additional files as you see fit.
+6. Slots 20–99 are available for you to add any additional files as you see fit.
 For compatibility, avoid adding or renaming files in the 00–19 range.
-5. Name every file in the 20–99 range using `NN_{ILname}_FileName.md`; hyphens are allowed inside `FileName` as needed.
+7. Name every file in the 20–99 range using `NN_{ILname}_FileName.md`; hyphens are allowed inside `FileName` as needed.
 Consider reserving each band’s `N0` slot, such as 20 or 30 or 40, for the overview or template that governs that category.
-6. Whenever you add, rename, retire, or relocate an identity file, whether in the core slots (00-19) or custom extensions (20-99), update `01_INDEX_{ILname}.md` so the AI can route correctly, and keep cross-references in other files aligned.
+8. Whenever you add, rename, retire, or relocate an identity file, whether in the core slots (00-19) or custom extensions (20-99), update `01_INDEX_{ILname}.md` so the AI can route correctly, and keep cross-references in other files aligned.
-7. Keep the layer’s canonical source in version control (e.g., a git repository) and tag releases or branches so composite identities and future you can pull updates confidently.
+9. Keep the layer’s canonical source in version control (e.g., a git repository) and tag releases or branches so composite identities and future you can pull updates confidently.
-8. Track upstream template changes by adding this repository as an upstream remote, then cherry-pick individual commits or merge `upstream/personal` depending on how tightly you want to curate updates.
+10. Track upstream template changes by adding this repository as an upstream remote, then cherry-pick individual commits or merge `upstream/personal` depending on how tightly you want to curate updates.

 ## For Operators and End Users

-1. Paste `00_CORE_{ILname}.md` into the system prompt (or equivalent) so the personal directives load first; if you are running a blended stack, paste it immediately after the team’s core file.
+1. Paste `00_CORE_{ILname}.md` into the system prompt (or equivalent); if you are running a blended stack, paste it immediately after the team’s core file.
 If using a platform that does not support file uploads, copy only the `Identity` section and any other relevant sections, up to the platform limit.
 2. Upload or stage the supporting identity files:
 	- Simple file-upload interfaces (for example, ChatGPT or Anthropic Workbench): attach every remaining identity file.
 Treat those uploaded copies as read-only and make changes in this source repository before re-uploading.
 	- Directory-based workflows (for example, GitHub Copilot repositories): place the personal bundle inside `.github/2_{ILname}/` and any paired team layer inside `.github/1_{TILname}/`; keep Markdown links intact because the agent relies on them to reach the rest of the identity stack.